How to keep customers front and center when scaling your business

 Reorganizing customer support while in scale-up mode

-Airbnb’s global head of customer experience, Aisling Hassell, described the responsibility of heading up operations at a blitzscaling company in the e-book as “chasing a car that is hurtling down a hill — it’s thrilling, but it takes a lot of work to keep up.”
+Former global head of customer experience at Airbnb, Aisling Hassell, described the responsibility of heading up operations at a blitzscaling company as “chasing a car that is hurtling down a hill — it’s thrilling, but it takes a lot of work to keep up.”

 Since its founding eight years ago, the innovative home sharing company has grown from a start-up with $20,000, to one of the biggest tech companies in the world — but not without its fair share of growing pains.
 Hassell was hired in early 2014 to head up customer service, tasked with scaling the customer experience team from 50 to 500 agents, as well as scaling internal tools, teams and processes.